Here are a few simple suggestions for ways that students can begin actively caring for God’s creation while living at Houghton.

 - Turn off your lights and other electronics when leaving your dorm room.

-- Throw all recyclable items into the many blue recycling bins (please rinse them, if possible).
+- Throw all recyclable items into the many blue recycling bins.

 - Select the cold cycles on campus laundry machines; use less detergent; and select shorter drying cycles (or line dry your clothes).

 - Don’t waste food in the dining hall.
 Take only what you will eat.

 - Eat less meat.
 The production of meat requires significantly more energy and natural resources than do vegetables or grains.

 - Use a lamp with a simple LED bulb instead of the overhead lights.